-Whether you run the 5K or the marathon, you will benefit this tried-and-true running workout: the tempo run.
-There are no magic workouts in training; no single workout will achieve all of your running goals.
-But, as part of a well-rounded training plan, tempo runs are an effective workout for distance runners.
+Whether you run the 5K or the marathon, you will benefit from this tried-and-true running workout: the tempo run.
+There are no magic workouts in training.
+No single workout will achieve all of your running goals.
+But, as part of a well-rounded training plan, the tempo run is an effective workout for distance runners.

 According to a 2021 study published in the Journal of Strength and Conditioning Research, tempo runs are a high predictor of long-term success for long-distance runners.
 If they are not already part of your training, you may want to start introducing one every couple weeks.
 Since they are demanding workouts, most runners will want to do only one per week.